Nina, not her real name, works for a cleaning company that sends her into private homes, in exchange for about $20 an hour cash-in-hand.

 She’s had numerous cash-in-hand jobs over the past few years.
-She used to work in restaurants where the pay was around $12 per hour.
+She used to work in restaurants where the pay was around $12 an hour.
 She told me she does it quite simply “for the money”.

 Nina is like many other workers who are part of “the black economy” in Australia – businesses and individuals who operate outside the tax and regulatory system.
 The federal government announced a raft of measures to counter this in the recent budget.